kittelr/kittel/content/authors/admin/_index.md

 Welcome to my website!
 I am a Post Doctoral Researcher at Free University Berlin Germany and Guest Researcher at the Berlin Social Science Center (WZB), Germany.
 I am currently working in the ERC-funded project LOOPS (The Logistics of Popular Uprisings in Competitive Authoritarian Regimes).

-Before, I was a PhD Researcher at the European University Institute in Florence, researching  elite communication strategies and their effect on voters.
+Before, I was a PhD Researcher at the {{< staticref "https://www.eui.eu/en/home" "newtab" >}}European University Institute{{< /staticref >}} in Florence, researching  elite communication strategies and their effect on voters.
 To trace party positions and politicians' language style, I applied a series of computational text analysis tools including machine learning and dictionaries.
 To test the causal effect of language patterns on voter behaviour, I conducted a survey experiment in the German context.
 I was also visiting researcher at the NYU Wilf Family Department.

 My research interest lies in the fields of comparative politics and political communication with a focus on computational social science methods.